 Not only is the Shot Scope V3 an excellent GPS watch, but the additional benefits of the performance analysis mean it provides even better value for money.
-The GPS information helps you stay out of trouble and hit the right club for the shot in hand while the post-round insight lets you see where your strengths and weaknesses lie.
-You can discover which clubs perform best in different situations and tailor your practice to the areas that need most attention.
-The slick design of the watch and how seamless the overall process is will appeal to the modern golfer, who’s spare time and patience is forever shortening.
+The GPS information helps you hit the right club for the shot in hand while the post-round insight lets you see your strengths and weaknesses.
 It isn’t perfect, but over time with regular use it has the potential to unlock lower scores.

-On most rounds, a small number of shots weren't detected.
+On some rounds, a small number of shots weren't detected

 Shot Scope V3 GPS Watch Review